JoycexChan/Joyce-s-Biomedical-Pipelines/01_beginner_virtual_screening.md

 •	prepare_receptor
 running in the Linux background.
 ________________________________________
-Step 2｜FDA Drug Sources
+Step 2｜Compound Databases
-The following three databases were successfully used to manually download FDA-approved compounds.
+The following three databases were the primary compound sources used in this workflow.
 ________________________________________
 A. ZINC20 / ZINC22 (Recommended)
 Advantages